shano/knowledge-garden/pages/Essentialism.md

 	- Let me check my calendar and get back to you.
 	- Yes, what should I deprioritise.
 	- Slow yes, quick no.
+	- Enabling them to
 - In the immediate
 	- What did you do as a child, could you reintroduce?
 	- Review and eliminate your non-essential activities.
+Scale back activities and assess if there's any meaningful impact.
 	-